 Westport Arts Center names new executive director

-A Weston resident has been named the new executive director of the Westport Arts Center.
+A South African artistic director, arts administrator and educator has been named executive director of the Westport Arts Center.